If your vinyl siding is starting to show its age, instead of replacing it, paint it with quality paint from Diamond Vogel.

 Painting Vinyl Siding

 With the flexible nature of vinyl siding, it is important to use a paint coating that has the ability to flex with those movements.
-We would recommend two coats of acrylic Latex paint such as Diamond Vogel Permacryl Exterior Acrylic Latex or Paramount Exterior Acrylic Latex.
+We would recommend two coats of acrylic Latex paint such as Diamond Vogel Palisade Ultra Premium Exterior Acrylic Latex, and Durango Acrylic Latex Exterior Finish, or EverCryl Exterior Acrylic Latex Finish.
 Acrylic coatings will provide excellent adhesion to these surfaces.
 Not only will these coatings provide excellent adhesion and the flexibility needed on vinyl siding, but they will also provide excellent durability when it comes to peeling, blistering, flaking, and fade resistance.

 What Color Can I Use?